PrincetonUniversity/STELLOPT/BOOZ_XFORM.md

 ### Execution

-The BOOZ\_XFORM code takes a command line (see above) and optional output suppression arguments (T/F).
-For example, if the user had an input file entitled \'in\_booz.test\' the code could be executed by:
+The BOOZ_XFORM code takes a command line (see above) and optional output suppression arguments (T/F).
+For example, if the user had an input file entitled 'in_booz.test' the code could be executed by:

     > xbooz_xform in_booz.test
       0 <= mboz <=   71    -15 <= nboz <=   15